 A Journey into the Unknown – The Essence® of Computing

 Founded in 2011, MindAptiv® has a vision to enable the world to “create at the speed of thought®.”
 To achieve this outcome, the foundations of computing [creating software in particular] must be changed so there is a bridging of the gap between human intentions and machine behaviors.
-After nearly 8 years of research and development, MindAptiv® is ready to unveil Essence® to the world via an inaugural product, illumin8® [download the Mac OS X version here], and the methodology used to create it [creating apps without writing code].
 Essence® leverages our patented approach of generating highly parallelized, auto-tuning, auto-scaling, and auto-synching machine instructions on-the-fly.
 This approach allows us to bridge the gap between human intentions and machine behaviors without writing code.
 We predict that everything in computing is about to change.

 This blog post is meant to begin the conversation about the Essence® Project, and products created using Essence® technology [next-generation software development tools, emulators, operating systems, web browsers, apps/aptivs, etc.].

-Additional blog posts will cover multiple technological breakthroughs (e.g. superset AI, a revolutionary new Web Prism, new video processing capabilities, advanced lockless parallelization, zero fragmentation in memory, quantum-resistant encryption, advanced ledger systems, cumulative computing, supercomputing, natural language dialog, zero-code app development, universal communication, augmenting the open source software movement, etc.) that were produced during the project.
+Additional blog posts will cover multiple technological breakthroughs (e.g. superset AI, a revolutionary new browser, new video processing capabilities, advanced lockless parallelization, zero fragmentation in memory, quantum-resistant encryption, advanced ledger systems, cumulative computing, supercomputing, natural language dialog, no-code software development, universal communication, augmenting the open source software movement, etc.) that were produced during the project.

 Imagine all of the ideas that are trapped.
 To set ideas free, humanity needs tools that make it easy to understand the essence of things [the inputs, outputs and their behaviors] within a computing environment.